 Domestic or residential buildings – single, standalone single houses and horizontally attached houses, such as terrace houses, row houses or townhouses.
 Includes two sub classifications:

-Domestic apartment buildings – a building containing two or more sole-occupancy units where people live above and below each other.
-May also include single storey attached dwellings with a common space below, such as a carpark.
+Domestic apartment buildings – a building containing two or more sole-occupancy units where people live above, beside or below each other.
+May also include single-storey attached dwellings with a common space below, such as a carpark.

 Residential buildings other than a Class 1 or Class 2 building providing long-term or transient accommodation for a number of unrelated persons.
 For example:

-A dwelling or residential building within a building of non-residential nature (a Class 5 to Class 9 building).
-For example, a caretaker’s residence in a tourist attraction.
+A single domestic dwelling within a building of non-residential nature (that is, a Class 5 to Class 9 building).
+For example, a caretaker’s residence within a hospital.

 Office buildings for professional and/or commercial purposes, such as offices for government agencies, accountants or lawyers.

 Buildings where retail goods are sold or services are supplied to the public, such as shops or restaurants.
 May include:

 Buildings including carparks, warehouses or storage buildings.
 This class includes two sub-classifications:

 Factories – buildings used for production, assembling, altering, packing, cleaning etc. of goods or produce.
 May also include: